Happy New Year – Reflecting on Travels for 2016

 Next in February I went to Morocco.
 I started in Essaouira but stayed outside the town itself in the countryside.
 As it was my second time to Essaouira, I didn’t see any of the main sites, rather went for local walks round the nearby villages and spent a small amount of time at Essaouira harbour and beach.

-Then I headed off to Marrakesh to get lost in the Medina before going to the Atlas Mountains to attempt my climb of Toubkal, Africa’s second highest mountain.
+The second round of my travels for 2016 and me jetting off to Marrakesh to get lost in the Medina.
+This was before going to the Atlas Mountains to attempt my climb of Toubkal, Africa’s second highest mountain.
 After this has to be abandoned due to a snow blizzard, which you can read all about HERE, I spent some time in Imlil, in the snow before catching a cheap flight home.

 At the end of March I took a flight to Finland to see some good friends I had made through Couchsurfing.
 After a few days in Helsinki, we headed up to the Arctic circle at Rovaniemi, Lapland.